Skip to main content

 • The CloudFront distribution has at least one cache behavior with Compress objects automatically set to false.

-• The cache behavior uses a cache policy with a TTL > 0 (compression requires caching to be active).
+• That cache behavior uses a cache policy with a TTL > 0 (CloudFront won't compress when caching is off).

-• The distribution serves compressible content types (text/html, text/css, application/javascript, application/json, image/svg+xml, etc.).
+• The distribution serves compressible content types (text/html, text/css, application/javascript, application/json, image/svg+xml, application/xml, etc.).

-• CloudFront Data Transfer Out costs for this distribution exceed $5/month (minimum threshold to ensure savings are meaningful).
+• CloudFront Data Transfer Out for this distribution exceeds $5/month (a minimum threshold so the upside is worth acting on).

 Expected Saving